sparkfun/sparkfun_autonomous_kit/README.md

-# SparkFun_Autonomous_Kit
+# SparkFun Autonomous Kit Code
-Python example codes for SparkFun Autonomous Kits
+Python example code for the hardware included in the SparkFun Autonomous Kits